 Sweet peppers become sweeter when they change colors; hot peppers become hotter when they change colors.
 Both increase their vitamin A and C content with ripening.

-A good pepper harvest practice is to harvest some peppers to serve green and let others mature to red or full color on the vine to full color.
+A good pepper harvest practice is to harvest some peppers to serve green and let others mature to red or full color on the vine.
 This will give you a mix of flavor, heat, and nutrition.
 Fully ripe and immature peppers can be served fresh together.
 Harvest peppers when they are the right size for your use.

 Sweet and hot peppers can be frozen without blanching first.
 Freeze or dry any peppers that you can not use fresh.

-Extending the season.
-Cover pepper plants under plant blankets or plastic spread over hoops when nighttime temperature dip below 60°F or days consistently average less than 70°F. Like tomatoes, pepper plants can be lifted whole from the garden and hung upside down indoors to continue ripening.
+If peppers are not ripe when temperatures grow cool, you can cover plants under plant blankets or clear plastic spread over a frame or hoops.
+Do this when nighttime temperature dip below 60°F (15°C) or days consistently average less than 70°F (21°C).
+Like tomatoes, pepper plants can be lifted whole from the garden and hung upside down indoors to continue ripening.